 Third, by annotating curves with additional constraints, it's possible to improve locality.
-In particular, one-way constraints can isolate sections of extreme changes of curvature, so that those sections do not influence nearby regions of gentle curvature change.
+In particular, constraints that propagate curvature derivatives in one direction, but leave the parameters unconstrained on one side (which we call "one-way constraints") can isolate sections of extreme changes of curvature, so that those sections do not influence nearby regions of gentle curvature change.